DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 – Day 1, 10 Oct:

-Along the way Dong Van town, there are many marvellous and picturesque landscapes that are worth to see once in your life.
-Ha Giang province is famous for with Buckwheat flower, which can be easily found every corner of the province.
+Along the way to Dong Van town, there are many marvelous and picturesque landscapes that are worth seeing once in your life.
+Ha Giang province is famous for with Buckwheat flower, which can be easily found in every corner of the province.

 – Day 2, 11 Oct:

-Our plan was to visit H’Mong King’s Palace, and Lung Cu – the Northernmost point of Vietnam, then moving to Meo Vac town.
+On the second day, our plan was to visit H’Mong King’s Palace and Lung Cu – the Northernmost point of Vietnam.
+Then, we moved to Meo Vac town.

-Meo Vac was a small town which could be called a recommended stop on the journey from Dong Van town to Ha Giang city.
+Meo Vac was a small town that could be called a recommended stop on the journey from Dong Van town to Ha Giang City.
 It had many must-try foods that we could not miss.

 streetfood-streetshop-meovac-thebroadlife-travel-hagiang-vietnam